 Before purchasing azaleas, make sure you ask what the mature size of the plants you intend to buy will be.
-Depending on the cultivar, azaleas might mature at less than 2 feet up to 10-plus feet.
+Depending on the cultivar, azaleas may mature at less than 2 feet up to 10+ feet.
 Don't purchase a type of azalea that will grow too large for the spot where it will be planted.
-Large, mature azaleas like the Indicas require from 4 to 8 feet of space between each plant; smaller azaleas can be planted 2 feet apart.
+Large, mature azaleas like the Indicas require from 4-to-8 feet of space between each plant; smaller azaleas may be planted 2 feet apart.

 Azaleas require good drainage but also need an even supply of moisture.
-They will not thrive in a location that is constantly wet or constantly dry.
 Uniformity in soil moisture is important for good azalea growth and establishment in a landscape setting.

-If you find that a plant's outer roots are matted together when you take it out of its container, be sure to cut through the matted root layer with a sharp knife.
+If you find that a plant's outer roots are matted together when you take it out of its container for planting, be sure to cut through the matted root layer with a sharp knife.
 This is a very important step to promote development of a vigorous root system after transplanting into the soil.
-It also is very important to never plant azaleas too deep.
-Set the plants into their planting holes so the top of the root ball is at the same level or slightly higher than the soil line of the planting bed.
+It is also very important to never plant azaleas too deep!
+Set the plants into their planting holes so that the top of the root ball is at the same level or slightly higher than the soil line of the planting bed.

-After planting, water thoroughly and place 3 to 4 inches of mulch (shredded pine bark or pine needles) around the plant.
+After planting, water thoroughly and place 3-to-4 inches of mulch (shredded pine bark or pine needles) around the plant.
 Mulching serves several purposes.
 In addition to conditioning the soil, it also helps retain moisture and stifles the growth of weeds and grasses.